 If you are graduating from a high school outside of the United States, your application will be reviewed on the following admission criteria:

 - Completion of high school/secondary level.
 A certified copy of graduation certificate or diploma will be required prior to enrollment at SDSU.

 - A minimum U.S. equivalent GPA (grade point average) of 3.0 (B grade or about 80 percent) or higher.

-- English Proficiency: Applicants who have attended a high school where English was not the primary language of instruction must meet university-level competence in English through one of the following:
+- English Proficiency: If you are attending or have attended a high school where English was not the primary language of instruction, you must meet university-level competence in English through one of the following:

 - TOEFL - Passing score is 80 iBT/550 paper or higher.

-- IELTS - Passing overall score of 6.5 or higher.
+- IELTS - Passing overall score is 6.5 or higher.

 - SDSU's American Language Institute's Level 106 course - Must earn an overall 3.0 GPA or higher.

-- SAT / ACT Tests: International applicants attending a U.S. high school or an overseas U.S. accredited high school are required to submit either SAT or ACT test scores.
+- SAT / ACT Tests: If you are attending a U.S. high school or an overseas U.S. accredited high school, then you are required to submit either SAT or ACT test scores.

 Note: If you have earned ANY college or university credit (foreign or domestic), you are considered a transfer student and must meet the CSU transfer admission requirements.

 SDSU is not accepting applications for a second bachelor's degree except in Nursing.